 who we are?

-A voluntary, non-profit association of wildlife and nature enthusiasts and activists operating in Sri Lanka who have established themselves as Lanka Nature Conservationists (LNC).
+A voluntary, non-profit association of wildlife and nature enthusiasts, operating in Sri Lanka who have established themselves as Lanka Nature Conservationists (LNC).

-LNC is an association of past members of the Young Zoologists Association of Sri Lanka (YZA)) who have re-grouped for the purpose of providing support for the protection of fauna, flora and the natural ecosystems in Sri Lanka.
+We consist primarily of past members of the Young Zoologists Association (YZA).
+The YZA functions under the auspices of the National Zoological Gardens of Sri Lanka, for the protection of fauna, flora and natural ecosystems of our motherland.

 vision